iluwatar/java-design-patterns/decorator/README.md

 * Add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
 * For responsibilities that can be withdrawn.
 * When extension by subclassing is impractical.
 Sometimes a large number of independent extensions are possible and would produce an explosion of subclasses to support every combination.
 Or a class definition may be hidden or otherwise unavailable for subclassing.

 ## Tutorial

 * [Decorator Pattern Tutorial](https://www.journaldev.com/1540/decorator-design-pattern-in-java-example)

-## Real world examples
+## Real-world examples

  * [java.io.InputStream](http://docs.oracle.com/javase/8/docs/api/java/io/InputStream.html), [java.io.OutputStream](http://docs.oracle.com/javase/8/docs/api/java/io/OutputStream.html),
  [java.io.Reader](http://docs.oracle.com/javase/8/docs/api/java/io/Reader.html) and [java.io.Writer](http://docs.oracle.com/javase/8/docs/api/java/io/Writer.html)